Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Roosting

-As mentioned, parrots begin to roost about an hour before they fall asleep.
-Essentially, they move to the perch they’ll sleep on and begin to get comfy for the night.
+Parrots begin to roost about an hour before they fall asleep.
+Essentially, they move to the perch they’ll sleep on and start to get comfy for the night.

 According to Pamela Clark CPBC, a parrot may preen, stretch, and relax when roosting.
 You can help a parrot to roost by doing the following: